demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/AzureFirewall_description.md

    2. Copy and save the Application (client) ID.
 4. In the *Client ID* parameter, enter your registered app Application (client) ID.

-### Self deployed Authentication
+### Self-Deployed Authentication

-In order to authenticate using the self deployed method, you have to provide the following parameters:
+To authenticate using the self-deployed method, provide the following parameters:

 - Token - Tenant ID
 - Key - Client Secret
-   - Alternatively, instead of providing the Client Secret, you can authenticate using certificate credentials by providing:
+   - Alternatively, instead of providing the Client Secret you can authenticate using certificate credentials by providing:
       - Certificate Thumbprint - The certificate thumbprint as appears when registering the certificate to the app.
       - Private Key - The private key of the registered certificate.